cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 - Enhance the brute-force possibilities: Use knowledge about
   - parts of the cleartext
   - parts of the key.

+- Demonstration, how long an exhaustive key search lasts (depending on the key length).

 - Analysis to be newly implemented for:
    * homophone encryption